iPrinka/iPrinka/README.md

 <br />

-Hi, I'm [Priyanka Palshetkar](https://priyankapalshetkar.wixsite.com/portfolio), an Entrepreneur, Product Manager, Data Analyst and a Devigner!
+Hi, I'm [Priyanka Palshetkar](https://priyankapalshetkar.wixsite.com/portfolio), an Entrepreneur, Product Manager, Data Analyst and a Devigner (Developer-Designer)!
 I love building products that solve important problems.
 That's what drove me into co-founding two start-ups - Inphinity Products and Almameal.

 I love reading science-fiction, learning new things and writing about them.
 Teaching is something that is very close to my heart.